jijodaniel95/contactme/README.md

 }
 ```

-## Legacy Endpoint

-For backward compatibility, the following endpoint is also supported:

-**Endpoint:** `POST /contact/create`

-This endpoint has the same parameters and responses as `POST /api/contacts`.

 ## Google Cloud PubSub

 The API publishes messages to a PubSub topic named `contact-form` with the following payload structure: